larrytheliquid/specjure/README.md

 All of these features are in the [stack example](http://github.com/larrytheliquid/specjure/tree/master/examples/stack_spec.clj).
 Look for the comment at the top of this file to see the equivalent RSpec.

+Specjure separates the steps of collecting new specs, and checking them.
+This means you can do metaprogramming things like mapping over a collection to generate a bunch of specifications.
+Any code inside of `ie` is not executed until check time (as it is stored in a function.)
+The same applies to `before` and `after`.

+After specs are collected into functions, a they can be retrieved lazily.
+Each before, after, and local parameter bindings (what you access with `$get`) is specific to its `ie`.
+This was done intentionally to prevent troublesome bugs to track down when doing stuff with clojure references, and other side-effect code.
+The api is not decided on for this yet, but later the user will be able to access the lazy list of specs and run them however they please.
+A concurrent `pcheck` will also be available.